Research away from the University

 Students registering on a Remote Location programme in 2022-23 will be charged £20,030 (full-time) or £10,015 (part-time) for each year of research.

-Academic departments can increase the standard annual tuition fee by £500, £1000 or £1500 if they feel it is necessary given the nature of the student's research.
-In addition to the tuition fee, students will be expected to pay the costs associated with their academic progress (for example travelling to Sheffield for supervisory meetings) outlined above.
+Academic departments can increase the standard annual tuition fee by £500, £1000 or £1500 if they feel it is necessary given the nature and anticipated costs of the student's research.
+In addition to the tuition fee, students will be expected to pay the costs associated with their academic progress outlined above (for example travelling to Sheffield for supervisory meetings or assessments if required).
 Before registering, students will be required to demonstrate that they can meet the financial demands of Remote Location study.

 Other research away from the University

-The progress of candidates undertaking research away from the University will be the same as candidates based in Sheffield, and the requirement for full-time students to fulfil the regulations relating to the Doctoral Development Programme will remain.
+As with Remote Location students, the progress of candidates undertaking research away from the University will be the same as candidates based in Sheffield, and the requirement for students to fulfil the regulations relating to the Doctoral Development Programme will remain.